Department of Computer Science

 This course covers modern procedures, techniques, and best practices for digital forensic data acquisition, analysis, and case building.
 Covered topics and knowledge areas include (a) Applicable laws, policies, rules, procedures and best practices, and selected digital forensics techniques and tools (DFS); (b) Processes, techniques, tools, and best practices for static digital forensic data acquisition, analysis, and reporting from different host systems (HOF) and raw media (MEF).
 At the end of this course, students should have the knowledge, skills, and abilities to be able to appropriately prepare, perform, and record digital forensic investigation tasks on a selected set of media and hosts, of varied types.
 This including knowledge, skills, and abilities to: (1) Identify and describe applicable laws, policies, procedures, and static acquisition and analysis techniques and best practices for digital forensic investigations; (2) Identify the appropriate tools for a given forensic task on a given type of media, host, or image; and (3) Select and successfully use a variety of digital forensic tools for acquiring, analyzing, and recording case information.
 Hands-on and/or laboratory work is an essential component in this course.
 Significant additional work and performance required for graduate-level credit.
 Typically Offered: Fall.

 Topics of interest in the implementation of Real-Time Operating Systems, especially as applicable to embedded systems, including a relevant hardware review, interrupts and interrupt handling, real-time scheduling principles and implementation, latency, task management, shared data and synchronization, timers, message passing, tradeoffs between memory space and speed.
 Students will build a simple but relatively complete real-time operating system over the course of the semester.
 Additional projects and assignments required for graduate credit.
-(Spring only)
+Typically Offered: Spring.

 Prereqs: Instructor Permission